Submissions for Energy Camp are closed. Thank you to all who submitted. Winners will be notified on April 22, 2022.

-This contest requires a short paragraph about why the entrant would like to attend the 2019 Youth Power Energy Camp from May 28 through May 31 at Canyon Camp in Red Rock Canyon, southeast of Hinton.
-The deadline for entering is March 4, 2019.
+This contest requires a short paragraph about why the entrant would like to attend the 2022 Youth Power Energy Camp from May 31 through June 3 at Canyon Camp in Red Rock Canyon, southeast of Hinton.

 The Oklahoma Rural Electric Washington Youth Tour is an annual, week long, all-expenses paid trip to Washington, D.C. that is open to select high school juniors who attend schools served by electric cooperatives.